 - Under age 18 or will graduate from high school by age 19; and - Without parental support because of a parent's death, physical or mental disability, age or continued absence from home.

-You may also be eligible if you are pregnant.
+You may also be eligible if you are in your third trimester of pregnancy.